 The spine consists of 33 bones or vertebrae, 24 of which are separate bones allowing movement and 9 which are fused together.
 The 5 sections of the spine or vertebral column are the cervical, thoracic, lumbar, and sacrum which includes the coccyx.

 Structure of the spine

-- Thoracic spine has 12 vertebrae which the ribs attach to.
+- The Thoracic spine has 12 vertebrae to which the ribs attach.
 They are larger than the cervical vertebrae as they have to support more of the body’s weight.

-- Lumbar spine has 5 vertebrae which make up the lower back.
+- The Lumbar spine has 5 vertebrae that make up the lower back.

-- Sacrum consists of 5 bones which are fused or stuck together and the coccyx is made up of 4 tiny bones and used to be a tail.
+- The Sacrum consists of 5 bones that are fused or stuck together and the coccyx is made up of 4 tiny bones and used to be a tail.